scd-github/jsd-lab-website-template/index.md

 {% include section.html background="images/orange.png" dark=true %}

-"Insolvent hits the nail on the head...Compulsory reading for engineers, designers and everyone interested in thinking about technology"
+# "Insolvent hits the nail on the head...Compulsory reading for engineers, designers and everyone interested in thinking about technology"

 {% include section.html %}

 # {% include icon.html icon="fa-solid fa-users" %} Insolvent: How to Reorient Computing for Just Sustainability

-{% capture content %}

-{% include figure.html image="images/insolvent.png" %}

-{% endcapture %}

 Professor Becker's book, Insolvent: How to reorient computing for just sustainability appeared at MIT Press in 2023.